-Take a quick tour of NMED85 with Critical Care Paramedic Chris Neil during a night shift:
+Take a quick tour of our Volvo XC90 response car with Doctor Chris Chadwick during a night shift:

 The RRVs have an electrical charging plug, used to charge the medical equipment, which automatically releases when the engine is turned on, creating an even quicker and safer start for the critical care team when driving to a mission.
 The cars also have;